Skip to Main Content

 • Neck is long and very thick

-• Wider than the head
+• In males, neck is wider than the head

 • Dentition reflects a strictly carnivorous diet